Maronite Catholic Archeparchy of Antelias

 The Maronite Catholic Archeparchy of Antelias (informally Antelias of the Maronites) (in Latin: Archieparchia Anteliensis Maronitarum) is a Maronite (Antiochian Rite, Arabic), non-Metropolitan Archeparchy (Eastern Catholic Archdiocese) in northern Lebanon.

 Territory and statistics

 It is immediately dependent on the Maronite Patriarch of Antioch.
 Its cathedral episcopal see is the Resurrection Cathedral, 5 km north of Beirut, in the Matn District, Lebanon, that is its jurisdiction.

 The territory is divided into 93 parishes and in 2012 there were 249,971 Lebanese Maronite Catholic members.

 History

-It was established on 11 June 1988 by Pope John Paul II on territory previously without proper Ordinary of the particular church sui iuris.
+It was established on 11 June 1988 by the Synod of the Maronite Church on territory previously belonged to the Maronite Catholic Archeparchy of Cyprus.